Bilateral/Consolidation Patterns Gold Trading

 Break Out Upwards Buy Trade Signal after a Consolidation Pattern

-Now back to our question, how do we make sure we are on side that is winning?
+Now back to our question, how do we make sure we are on side that's winning?

 Well we wait til price goes past one of the lines & put buy or sell trade orders in that particular direction.
 After consolidating, If price breaks-out the upper line we buy, if it breaks-out out the lower line we open sell.

-Alternatively if you don't want to wait out the consolidation chart pattern, you can use pending orders.
-If you-wouldyou'd want to learn more about pending orders go to the lesson: Stop Entry Order Types
+Alternatively if you don't want to wait out the consolidation chart pattern, you as a trader can use pending orders.
+If you would want to learn more about pending orders go to the lesson: Stop Entry Order Types

 The two types of stop order types used to trade consolidation chart patterns are: